zrydys/zrydys.github.io/README.md

-### OS
+### Coding examples

+The following a examples of commands you can use in linux to handle images:

 Sample command to reduce fractal size. (@ GitHub.com/ZryDys)

    (ГЭབད); convert ~/Downloads/3d_matlab_by_zrydys.png -adaptive-resize 210x105 ~/Downloads/zrydysML.png

+identify fractalgold.png   #% will give you the image dimensions

-TBD: minor support:  3d matlab  http://dribbble.com/zrydys   tbd -- dribble?
+TBD: minor support:  3d matlab  http://dribbble.com/zrydys

 ##### Table of Contents